allebone/P2/README.md

 Project Description
 -------------------

-As a class requirement, this project and all subsequent projects will be Version Controlled via Git and Github.
-The link above will lead you my very first Project whose purpose and role is to provide links to the future projects and tell you a little about myself.
-I'll let that site do that, instead of elaborating here, but some features I'd like to highlight.
-There is a quick-navigation menu on the right which can be opened by button and closed via "X" button.
-This will lead to anchored sections within the overall document, making it a single continous flowing page.
+As a class requirement, this project demonstrates the concept of a XKCD style Password.
+Its usage defines two core prinicples, a easy to remember password, and secondly, a password whose entropy (length of time to automated brute force attack) is infeasible to attempt.
+This demonstration, minimally, depicts a choice of number of words you'd like, generates those words randomly from a master wordlist, and attempts to modify it within the confines of your form choices.
+Additions of random number, special character, and/or case types allow you to meet requirements for various other password schemes.

 Demo Information
 --------------------

-This project doesn't have a demo requirement, but I wanted to include the block I will utilize to store the location for future projects.

 > **Presentation:** My Demo can be found at [Demo Place](http://p1.allebone.com).

 Additional Information
 --------------------

 This project requires no password or further explanation.
-Please look here in future projects for explanations of actions or required credentials.

 ### Outside Dependencies and Citation